How to Create Online Community Guidelines - Personify

 This is an example of a CRediT statement to follow:

-1.4 CRediT author statement
+1.4 CRediT Author Statement

-1.5 Changes in authorship
+1.5 Changes in Authorship

-1.6 Retraction policy
+1.6 Retraction Policy

-NAJFNR should consider retracting a publication if:
+NAJFNR will consider retracting a publication under the following circumstances:

-- The work contains instances of plagiarism;
+• The published work contains instances of plagiarism.

 2. Manuscript Submission